reyestech/azure-kubernetes-hlab/README.md

 ---

 📜 **Introduction**

-This project simulates a real-world data center scenario by creating a Kubernetes mini-homelab on Microsoft Azure.
-It consists of one control plane node and two worker nodes, forming a 3-node Azure Kubernetes Service (AKS) cluster.
-This project is designed as part of a hands-on portfolio to prepare for Data Center Technician roles, such as those in Google's Global Server Operations team.
-Additionally, it serves as a foundation for a future self-hosted homelab.
+This project was developed as a hands-on way to simulate a real-world data center scenario by building a mini Kubernetes homelab in the cloud using Microsoft Azure.
+The setup consists of one control plane node and two worker nodes, creating a simple yet powerful configuration with Azure Kubernetes Service (AKS).
+It serves both as a learning environment and as a stepping stone for transitioning to self-hosted, bare-metal deployments.

+The primary goal is to explore infrastructure operations and container orchestration without the need for an expensive on-premise setup.
+By utilizing Azure's student or free-tier credits, this project provides an affordable and low-risk starting point for IT professionals, veterans, and individuals seeking to transition into cloud or infrastructure roles.
+It is designed with future homelab builders in mind, providing a repeatable and scalable approach to learning the fundamentals of Kubernetes before investing significant money or resources.
+If you are starting or preparing for certifications like the KCNA, this project is an excellent starting point.

 🏗️ Project Overview